 Scot is currently collaborating on several television development projects that are extensions of his life's skills and experiences.

-LA is Paradise was conceived as a show for the tourists of Los Angeles.
-It is directed by Stefan Haves with production help from Lili VonSchtupp and Andrew Moore.
-LA is Paradise is a comedy show about the grey area of LA and why it is the best part.
-More video coming soon.
-LA is Paradise
+LA is Paradise was conceived as a prototype event for the tourists of Los Angeles.
+Directed by Stefan Haves (Cirque de Soleil) with production help from Lili VonSchtupp (Hollywood Burlesque Festival) and Andrew Moore, LA is Paradise is a comedy show about not LA’s glamorous or its gritty side, but about the small things that make it the best city in the world.

-After street performing for nearly a year around the country, Scot Nery and Chris Karney set to work making a comedy variety show of epic proportions.
-Eventually featured on the Discovery Channel, it became a very popular, insane event weekly at the Odeon Bar in San Francisco.
-Scot and Chris promoted the show by flyering on the streets, going to clubs and making scenes which lead to them being kicked out most of the time, and using word of mouth.
+After street performing for nearly a year around the country, Scot Nery and Chris Karney (Comedy Central, VH1) set to work making a comedy variety show of epic proportions.
+Eventually featured on the Discovery Channel, it became a very popular, very insane weekly event at the Odeon Bar in San Francisco.

-Visceral Variety grew by giving some of the world's best variety wizards opportunities to try out new stuff and reminisce their humble beginnings.
-The show was renowned for it's difficult, seen-it-all audiences and anything-goes atmosphere.
+Visceral Variety grew by giving some of the world's best oddball performers the opportunity to try out new stuff and share their (always unique) stories.
+The show was renowned for giving its jaded, seen-it-all audiences (punk-rockers, & Burning Man veterans) something they’d never seen in an anything-goes atmosphere.

 Try following Scot's "Stage Geek" posts to see what he discovers about great live shows.